claivemonteza/claivemonteza/README.md

    🌎 **"The more I know, the more things I do"** 🧠

-- 👨‍💻 My strengths stand out with Java, Hibernate, MySql, HTML, CSS, Bootstrap
+- 👨‍💻 My strengths stand out with Java, Spring Boot, Hibernate, MySql, Angular, HTML, CSS
 - 📫 How to contact me **[claivemonteza@outlook.com](mailto:claivemonteza@outlook.com)**
 - 🌐 Portfolio https://claivemonteza.github.io/portfolio-v1/